Green and Frugal Ways to Recycle Used Teabags

-- I've never tried this, but I read somewhere that a wet warmed teabag placed on a plantar wart for ten or fifteen minutes every day for a few days will make it disappear.
-Can't hurt, and it is definitely worth a try.
+- I've never tried this, but I read somewhere that a wet warmed tea bag placed on a plantar wart for ten or fifteen minutes every day for a few days will make it disappear.
+It can't hurt, and it is definitely worth a try.

 - Got a blister on your heel or toe from new shoes?
-Secure a wet teabag over the blister before you go to bed and you'll be amazed at how the tannin in the teabag takes away redness, soreness and swelling overnight.
+Secure a wet teabag over the blister before you go to bed and you'll be amazed at how the tannins in the teabag takes away redness, soreness, and swelling overnight.

 Used Teabags Around the House and In The Garden

-Used tea bags absorb strong odors and smell good themselves, which makes them just great for keeping a variety of things sweet smelling around your house.
-They also can clean, shine and cut grease, and do great things for houseplants and in the garden.
+Used tea bags absorb strong odors and smell good themselves, which makes them just great for keeping a variety of things smelling sweet around your house.
+They can also clean, shine, cut grease, and do great things for houseplants and the garden.

 - Use tea bags instead of baking soda to keep your fridge smelling good.

-- Sprinklling dry tea leaves on your oriental carpets and then vacuuming them up will keep your rugs smelling good and brighten them up too.
+- Sprinkling dry tea leaves on your oriental carpets and then vacuuming them up will keep your rugs smelling good and brighten them up too.
 It also deodorizes the vacuum cleaner.

 - Have a kitty litter odor problem?
 Cut open a few dried out used tea bags and sprinkle the leaves in with the kitty litter to get rid of litter odor

-- To clean a really greasy pan with stuck on grasy gunk, soak it in the sink overnight in soapy water to which you have added a used teabag.
-The tannins in the tea will help cut the grease and make morning clean up a breeze.
+- To clean a really greasy pan with stuck-on greasy gunk, soak it in the sink overnight in soapy water to which you have added a used teabag.
+The tannins in the tea will help cut the grease and make morning cleanup a breeze.